White-Box Testing

 • skips both the if and the while loop

 Our two previous test cover the first and last cases, but not the second and third case.
 As such, in this case, if we want full path coverage, we would need at least 4 tests.
-Additionally, if you want both 100% path and conditional coverage, the number of tests can expand expontentially.
+Additionally, if you want both 100% path and conditional coverage, the number of tests can expand exponentially.

 Path coverage, however, can explode in complexity, especially if you have a lot of nested logic or loops.